 When Kaplan University’s Chair of the Medical Assisting Program, Dr Tricia Berry, was first asked to teach medical assisting online in 2006, she thought, that’s crazy!

-More than ten years down the track, Trish and her team have proven that their own special form of blended learning produces successful medical assisting professionals.
+More than ten years down the track, and now part of Purdue University Global, Trish and her team have proven that their own special form of blended learning produces successful medical assisting professionals.
 How do they do it?
 By taking advantage of technological developments that deliver realistic simulations for students to learn their skills and then placing students directly into clinics to practice.

 When Trish started her journey to figure out how to teach medical assisting online, simulation options were limited.
-Online learning meant text and pictures and the odd video.
+Online learning meant text and pictures and a few videos.
 Students didn’t have the opportunity to practice their skills.
 SIMTICS online simulations have changed all that.
 Trish says, ‘SIMTICS simulations are as close to the real world as you could get.
 What happens when you pick the wrong needle, place it at the wrong angle, or give the wrong medication?
 You’ll find out without the high stakes consequences.’

 And students love SIMTICS.
-Offering immediate feedback on the decisions students make during a simulated procedure, SIMTICS also provides explanations for each procedure, 3D and 2D anatomy images specific to a procedure, and videos of expert practitioners.
+Offering immediate feedback on the decisions students make during a simulated procedure, the product also provides explanations for each procedure, 3D and 2D anatomy images specific to a procedure, and videos of expert practitioners.
 Chris says the product encourages students to be critical thinkers and this is a big plus.
-‘When students are practicing a procedure and receive negative feedback, they can pause and work out what they did wrong, what they need to know.’
+‘When students are practicing a procedure and receive corrective feedback, they can pause and work out what they did wrong, what they need to know and do differently.’

-When students feel confident in their knowledge, they can test themselves.
-If they’re proficient, SIMTICS offers a certificate of completion.
+When students feel confident in their knowledge, they can test themselves using the test-mode simulations.
+If they’re proficient in that, SIMTICS offers a certificate of completion.
 ‘The certificate is the refrigerator piece for the students,’ says Chris.
-‘For us, the analytics offered by SIMTICS allows instructors and student clinical managers to see where students are excelling and struggling.
-We know where students need help and can support them.
-Being able to practice the skills again and again online can turn weaknesses into strengths.’
+‘For us as faculty, the analytics offered by SIMTICS allow instructors and clinical managers to see where students are excelling and struggling.
+We know where students need help and we can support them.
+Being able to practice the skills again and again online can turn students’ weaknesses into strengths.’

 They’ve never looked back.